infinitespacesorg/website/README.md

 7. Create a component in app/components that will render the component on the front end

+8. Add that component to the list of blocks in the componentMap in the components/blocks.tsx file

-8. Now you are free to add the block to a page in Sanity Studio, and it will be rendered in the app!
+9. Now you are free to add the block to a page in Sanity Studio, and it will be rendered in the app!

 ### Deploying your application